careweather/oneil/README.md

 Total heat flux (-inf, inf): ...
 ```

-Range values are given in base units, *not specified units*.
-Use a [test](#tests) to check against a specified unit.
-If no range is specified, Oneil assumes the allowable range is is 0 to infinity (non-negative numbers).
-Ranges are intended to capture the maximum range of physical possibility.
-They should be as broad as possible.
-To check that values are within a reasonable range, use a test (see below).
+If no range is specified, Oneil assumes the allowable range is 0 to infinity (non-negative real numbers).
+Ranges are given in the same units as the parameter.

+Ranges are hard limits.
+Use them to ensure fundamental physical properties are true (for example, distances can't be negative).
+To check that parameter values are within a subjective range with respect to other parameters, use a test (see below).

 If the allowable values of the parameter are discrete, they must be specified using brackets.
 This is used for specifying different modes of operation.
-These can be word characters or numbers:
+These can be words or numbers:

 ``` { .on }
 Space domain [EarthOrbit, interplanetary, interstellar]: ...